Azure/ALZ-PowerShell-Module/docs/wiki/[User-Guide]-Starter-Module-Terraform-Complete-Multi-Region.md

 <!-- markdownlint-disable first-line-h1 -->
 The `complete_multi_region` starter module provides full customization of the Azure Landing Zone using the `config.yaml` file.
 The `config.yaml` file provides the ability to enable and disable modules, configure module inputs and outputs, and configure module resources.
 It is multi-regional by default and can support 2 or more regions.

-A custom `config.yaml` file can be passed to the `configuration_file_path` argument of the ALZ PowerShell Module.
+A custom config file can be passed to the `configuration_file_path` argument of the ALZ PowerShell Module.
 This allows you to firstly design your Azure Landing Zone, and then deploy it.
+The config file can be in `yaml` or `json` format, our examples are all `yaml`.

 If not specified, the default `config-hub-and-spoke-vnet.yaml` file will be used, which can be seen [here](https://github.com/Azure/alz-terraform-accelerator/blob/main/templates/complete_multi_region/config-hub-and-spoke-vnet.yaml).